 Get to Know the Venue if Possible

-Although this is not always possible, if you can try to inspect the venue the day before the competition.
-This will greatly diminish your nervousness on the day because it will be a place you have become familiar with as opposed to something foreign and intimidating.
+Although this is not always possible if you can try to inspect the venue the day before the competition.
+This will greatly diminish your nervousness on the day because it will be a place you have become familiar with instead of something foreign and intimidating.

 Conserve Your Energy

 On the day of the event, your should be aiming to expend as little energy as possible.
 Try to remain off your feet.
 Most of the time, you should be spent sitting, or even better, lying down.
 Try to avoid viewing the matches prior to yours unless you are watching your potential opponents and formulating your strategy.
 Watching your teammates compete and screaming advice to them is almost as draining as competing itself.

 Regulate Your Breathing